 The beginnings of the Swiss Seismological Serivce (SED) trace back to the establishment of the Erdbebenkommission in 1878.
 In 1914 the Swiss Meteorological Institution took over the seismological service in Switzerland.
 In 1957 this SED was attached to the Institute of Geophysics at ETH Zurich.
-Since 2009 the SED is organised as a non-departmental entity under the direct control off the Vice President of Research and Economic Relations, but it remains associated with the Department of Earth Sciences.
+Since 2009 the SED is organised as a non-departmental entity under the direct control off the Vice President of Research, but it remains associated with the Department of Earth and Planetary Sciences.

 2023 At the request of the Federal Council, the Swiss Seismological Service (SED) at ETH Zurich together with the Federal Office for the Environment (FOEN), the Federal Office for Civil Protection (FOCP), EPFL and other partners from industry have developed the first publicly accessible earthquake risk model for Switzerland.